Terradue/doc-tep-geohazards/source/tutorials/burned-area.rst

 This tutorial will describe the processing of a pair of Sentinel-2 MSI images to generate a Burned Area Analysis map and NIR/SVWI RGB composites for the two input Sentinel-2 acquisitions on the GEP.

-..
-NOTE:: Processing parameters example for reproducing a succesful job are described in the end of this tutorial.

 Select the processing
 =====================